ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Fixed-Length Dedicated Counter Seeding:
 : Implementations utilizing the fixed-length counter method randomly initialize the counter with each new timestamp tick.
-  However, when the timestamp has not incremented, the counter is frozen and incremented via the desired increment logic.
+  However, when the timestamp has not increased, the counter is instead incremented by the desired increment logic.
   When utilizing a randomly seeded counter alongside Method 1, the random value MAY be regenerated with each counter increment without impacting sortability.
   The downside is that Method 1 is prone to overflows if a counter of adequate length is not selected or the random data generated leaves little room for the required number of increments.
-  Implementations utilizing fixed-length counter method MAY also choose to randomly initialize a portion counter rather than the entire counter.
+  Implementations utilizing fixed-length counter method MAY also choose to randomly initialize a portion of the counter rather than the entire counter.
 For example, a 24 bit counter could have the 23 bits in least-significant, right-most, position randomly initialized.
-The remaining most significant, left-most counter bits are initialized as zero for the sole purpose of guarding against counter rollovers.
+The remaining most significant, left-most counter bit is initialized as zero for the sole purpose of guarding against counter rollovers.

 Fixed-Length Dedicated Counter Length: